Examples of SAP Package Licenses

 However, in the ECC era, CRM was often just one package; clients could license individual CRM modules (Sales, Service, Marketing) as needed.

-In S/4HANA, some basic CRM-esque capabilities (like customer management) can be embedded in the core.
+In S/4HANA, some basic CRM capabilities (such as customer management) can be embedded in the core.
 Still, full-fledged CRM functionality would require licensing either SAP’s cloud CX products or an external add-on.

 Key point:

-The SAP CRM engine exemplifies that even when user counts drive cost, SAP may still consider a usage metric (like number of customers or orders) to size the license appropriately for the business.
+The SAP CRM engine exemplifies that even when user counts drive costs, SAP may still consider a usage metric (such as the number of customers or orders) to size the license appropriately for the business.

 This ensures a large enterprise with millions of customers and high transaction volumes pays more than a small business using the same CRM software with a modest customer base.